codetricity/Theta-App/README.md

 ![](doc/phone.jpg)

 My final version of a Theta App.
+This app only designs for the User Interface.
+The commands for the app are not applied yet.

 ## Set Up